MatthewGreenspun/Automate-Google-Classroom/README.md

    - If checkbox is clicked, show drop down of different date formats such as dayofweek-month-day, month-day, month-day-year, dayofweek-month-day-year.
    - Under the selected option is an example of how that option would look.
 For example if dayofweek-month-day is selected, "Monday, May 3rd" is displayed.

+10. Home

+- Wraps all of the components that are shown on the / url.
+- Centers all of the content horizontally.

+11. Posts

+- Wraps all of the components that are shown on the /posts url.
+- Manages requests to the backend.
+- Contains button for user to create a new post which drops down a menu with options of Announcement and Assignment.
+- Manages turning Post components into CreateAnnouncement or CreateQuestion components when the post is clicked.

 ## Node Backend

 ### Structure: